Master of City & Metropolitan Planning

 The MCMP core focuses on a number of key competencies, including technical literacy; ethical inquiry; inclusive community engagement, ecological thinking, and physical planning and design.
 Students further develop these professional competencies in elective courses and a community-based planning workshop.
 The professional project is an opportunity for students to apply all of these planning and analytical skills to a practical planning issue in a real-world context.

 A committee of professors and planning practitioners score the final presentation for each professional project.
-The scores below represent the average score for the students who completed the professional project in spring of 2019:
+The scores below represent the average score for the students who completed professional projects in spring of 2020:

 Scoring Key: 5 = Excellent (A); 4 = Above Average (A-); 3 = Good/Average (B+); 2 = Fair (B); 1 = Poor (B- and below).

-*The sum listed here is calculated for 12 credit hours (fall and spring semesters AY 2019-2020), including tuition and mandatory fees.
+*The sum listed here is calculated for 12 credit hours (fall and spring semesters AY 2020-2021), including tuition, mandatory fees, and differential tuition.
 For detailed calculations, visit: http://fbs.admin.utah.edu/income/tuition/college-of-architecture-planning/

 Student Retention Rate